Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/protospace.md

 description: "Calgary's original member-driven makerspace.
 They provide tools, workshops, and a collaborative community for makers, artists, and creators to build their projects."
 ---

-Focused on Arts & Culture, Science & Tech.
+Focused on Arts and Culture, Science and Tech.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>